List of Sunshine Coast Region suburbs

-The list of Sunshine Coast Region suburbs includes a range of suburbs, localities, towns and rural districts in South East Queensland, Australia within the local government area of Sunshine Coast Region.
+The list of Sunshine Coast Region suburbs includes a range of suburbs, localities, towns and rural districts in South East Queensland, Australia, within the local government area of Sunshine Coast Region.
 On 1 January 2014, part of the region deamalgamated to re-establish the Shire of Noosa.

+As of 2021, there were 41 suburbs within the Sunshine Coast Region local government authority (LGA), versus 7 suburbs in neighbouring Noosa.

 Urban centres

 The Sunshine Coast contains a number of urban centres, each with a contiguous urban area and a central business district, which for planning and amenity purposes are maintained on separate plans by the Regional Council and treated as discrete sub-regions by the Australian Bureau of Statistics.
 They are: